Single Cell Protein

-Single Cell Protein: By 2050, will there be enough protein to keep humans healthy?
-Meat and soy—the traditional sources of protein- are also becoming more and more unsustainable owing to their carbon footprint.
-Here comes Single Cell Protein (SCP), an innovative solution with the potential to tackle worldwide protein deficiency effectively and sustainably.
+Single-cell protein: Proteins are an essential component in nutrition for overall well-being.
+Experts are exploring sustainable alternative solutions to meet future protein demands.
+Meat and soy—the traditional sources of protein- are also becoming more unsustainable because of their carbon footprint.
+Here comes Single Cell Protein (SCP), an innovative solution with the potential to solve the worldwide protein deficiency effectively and sustainably.
+Single cell protein is a topic of the chapter Strategies for Enhancement in Food Production in Biology.

 What is Single Cell Protein -SCP?

-Single Cell Protein (SCP) Definition— Protein obtained from microbial biomass such as yeast, bacteria, algae, fungi, etc. This microbial protein is known for its high protein content and potency and is a safe nutritional supplement in human and animal diets.
+Single Cell Protein Definition— Protein obtained from microbial biomass such as yeast, bacteria, algae, fungi, etc., is defined as single cell protein.
+This microbial protein is known for its high protein content and potency and is a safe nutritional supplement in human and animal diets.
 In this view, SCP provides a reliable protein source that satisfies the nutritional requirements of an increasing population, reduces environmental pollution and takes the place of traditional proteins.

 Also Read: